Golden Days on the Gold Coast: Best Gold Coast Beaches & More

 Morning light filters through the windows of Milkman’s Daughter, bringing a quiet thrill of travel anticipation — no map, no strict plan, just the promise of discovery on the Gold Coast.
 Tucked into Mermaid Beach, this little café lives and breathes wholesome food: bright plates, strong coffee and a cozy, thoughtfully styled interior that balances modern design with comforting familiarity.

 Arrive early to snag a stool at the high-top counter and look out over a quiet side street as the café slowly comes to life.
 The space is compact and popular — tables fill quickly — which only adds to its charm.
-The menu leans soulful and seasonal; a classic choice is the Farmer’s Breakfast (AU$27 or $19 USD), a generous spread of two eggs cooked to order, baked beans, rosemary hash browns, falafel, grilled veggies, avocado and gluten-free toast.
-Pair it with a creamy dirty chai that tastes like a warm hug in a mug.
+The menu leans soulful and seasonal; a classic choice is the Farmer’s Breakfast (AU$27 or $19 USD), a generous spread of two eggs cooked to order, baked beans, rosemary hash browns, falafel, grilled veggies, avocado and (GF) toast.
+Pair it with a creamy dirty chai that tastes like a warm hug.
 Portions are generous, flavors honest and everything feels prepared with care.

-Refreshed and pleasantly full, fold a napkin and take the gentle nudge toward the sea.
+Refreshed and pleasantly full, fold your napkin and take the gentle nudge toward the sea.
 The ocean calls — toes-in-the-sand time next.

 The tide plays in little, surprising waves that chase each other up the shore, tickling ankles and scattering shells.
 The sky sits mildly clouded, with a few teasing spits of rain and a brisk wind that makes everything feel deliciously fresh.
 Walking at the water’s edge, breathing the salty air and watching surfers carve glassy arcs, brings a sense of invigoration and peacefulness.
 Pausing at a driftwood log, the coastline rolls on — an easy reminder of why the Gold Coast remains an irresistible mix of luxe beachfront living and unpretentious seaside charm.